 In general, insurance policies cover the property against potential damage such as fire, wind and hail, vandalism, and more.
 In addition to property coverage, real estate investors should also review whether there is enough coverage for rental income or loss of rents in the event the property is uninhabitable due to a covered loss when the tenant must move out while repairs take place.
 Most landlord policies include Fair Rental Value coverage to reimburse the property owner for the loss of rental income.

 Rental income or Fair Rental Value coverage pays up to twelve months of loss of income, but some insurance carriers have the option to extend it for a longer period for an additional premium.
 Due to the delay in material supplies and building permits, it is highly recommended to increase your loss of income time limit to a minimum of 18 or 24 months.
 The amount that the property owner receives from the insurance carrier for loss of rents or income is determined based on the lease agreement with the tenant.

-Insurance policies protect you, your investments and your future.
+Insurance policies protect you, your investments and your future income.
 The amount included for Loss of Rents coverage can keep you afloat in the event your rental property becomes uninhabitable for an extended period.
 The insurance you carry on your rental property could make all the difference in your success as a landlord when the unexpected occurs.
 After the Marshall Fire, some property owners have found they were underinsured, not just on dwelling limits, but also on the loss of income coverage.

 In my experience as an insurance agent for over a decade, I have seen policies from the competition with only $5,000 in Loss of Rents coverage or none.
 It is recommended that the client, real estate investor or property manager calculate the total annual rent to avoid any gaps in coverage.
 It is your responsibility to talk to your agent to review the limit amount for loss of income included in your rental policy.
 If you would like a second opinion about this topic or other endorsements, please contact me.